astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 Run `$ astro deploy <your-deployment-release-name> <flags>` in your terminal to push a local Airflow project to your Airflow Deployment on Astronomer.
 A Deployment's release name can be found in the Astronomer UI under **Settings**>**Basics**>**Release Name**.

-Alternatively, you can run the command without specifying `<your-deployment>` to select from a list of possible Deployments.
+Alternatively, you can run the command without specifying `<your-deployment-release-name>` to select from a list of possible Deployments.

 ### Flags